Witch Hat Atelier

 Witch Hat Atelier (とんがり帽子のアトリエ, Tongari Bōshi no Atorie) is a Japanese manga series written and illustrated by Kamome Shirahama.
-It has been serialized in Kodansha's seinen manga magazine Morning Two since July 2016, with its chapters collected in 15 tankōbon volumes as of November 2025.
+It has been serialized in Kodansha's seinen manga magazine Morning Two since July 2016, with its chapters collected in 16 tankōbon volumes as of April 2026.
 The series follows a girl named Coco, who becomes a witch apprentice to fulfill her longtime dream of becoming a witch and restore her mother whom she accidentally turned into stone.

-An anime television series adaptation produced by Bug Films is set to premiere in April 2026.
-A spin-off series, Witch Hat Atelier Kitchen, started in Morning Two in November 2019.
+An anime television series adaptation produced by Bug Films aired from April to June 2026.
+A second season has been announced.
+A spin-off manga series, Witch Hat Atelier Kitchen, started in Morning Two in November 2019.

-By November 2025, Witch Hat Atelier had over 7 million copies in circulation.
+By June 2026, the Witch Hat Atelier manga had over 9 million copies in circulation.
 In 2020 and 2025, the series won the Harvey Award for the Best Manga category as well as the Eisner Award for Best U.S. Edition of International Material—Asia.

-Plot

-Coco is a kind and daydreaming daughter of a dressmaker who aspires to become a witch; however because only innate magical users can practice and use magic, she has to give up on her dream.
-One day she meets a witch named Qifrey and after she witnesses how he uses magic (by drawing magical runes and using magical ink), Coco accidentally casts a spell that turns her mother to stone.

-As Coco does not know which magic spell she cast and Qifrey is tracking the sinister coven that could be behind the incident, he takes Coco as his apprentice in order to undo the spell and allow her to fulfill her dream.
-As it is gradually revealed, the coven in question—the Brimmed Caps—have taken an extraordinary interest in Coco, hoping that she will help them revive the free use of magic, which was outlawed because of the atrocities committed with it in past times, with some of their repercussions still enduring in Coco's world.
-Because rune magic can be effectively made by everyone, the Assembly carefully watches over any abuse of it, even going so far as to erase the memories of any uninitiated (called "Outsiders") when they discover this secret.
-Thus, as Coco immerses herself into this new, wondrous world, a sinister plot begins to thicken around her.